geek0ps/geek0ps/README.md

 # Hello there! 👋 I'm Julius Omoleye

 Welcome to my GitHub profile!
-I'm a final year Statistics student, DevOps Instructor, and Engineer.
+I'm a Statistician, DevOps Instructor, and Engineer.
 I'm passionate about both statistics and DevOps and I love to combine my knowledge in these areas to build scalable and efficient systems.

 ![GitHub stats](https://github-readme-stats.vercel.app/api?username=asyncdeveloper245&show_icons=true&count_private=true&theme=radical)